uci-cbcl/FactorNet/README.md

 # README for FactorNet

-README still under construction (1/30/17).
-As you can tell, there are a lot of similarly named files.
-Many lines of code were embarassingly copied in multiple scripts instead of simply shared.
-I will try to condense everything into 2 or 3 script files soon, but everything I used for the ENCODE-DREAM competition is here.
+FactorNet is a neural network model for predicting TF binding.
+It was one of the top performing models in the ENCODE-DREAM competition and is still being improved.

 # Citing FactorNet